gradle/gradle/design-docs/gradle-3.0.md

 * Remove `org.gradle.api.tasks.bundling.Jar`, replaced by `org.gradle.jvm.tasks.Jar`.
 * Move defaults for output directory and other attributes from the base plugin to an implicitly applied plugin, so that they are applied to all instances.
 * Use `${task.name}.${task.extension}` as the default archive name, so that the default does not conflict with the default for any other archive task.

-## Drop support for Gradle versions older than 1.0

-* Cross version tests no longer test against anything earlier than 1.0
-* Local artifact reuse no longer considers candidates from the artifact caches for Gradle versions earlier than 1.0
-* Wrapper does not support downloading versions earlier than 1.0
-* Remove old unused types that are baked into the bytecode of tasks compiled against older versions (eg `ConventionValue`).
-Fail with a reasonable error message for these task types.

 ## Remove Ant <depend> based incremental compilation backend